Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 # Manage header file settings

 The following procedures show by using an example how to specify the fields required by your business partner.
 As example the D07A INVOIC message is used.

 >[INFO] The following procedures are examples only of how to specify specific header segments of the EDIFACT message.
 Follow the guidelines of your business partner when specifying your EDIFACT message.

+You can add constant values as well as strings that are to be determined via attribute mapping.
+Additionally, you can specify conditions for the output of specific segments.

 ## Get header file segments

 Get the header file segments of an EDIFACT message in order to be able to fill them with data.

-You can add constant values as well as strings that are to be determined via attribute mapping.
-For example, the document number is a variable value that must differ for each message.
+By doing this, you add the whole message structure of the specified message type.

 > [INFO] The UNA, UNB and UNH segments are generated automatically, for this reason, the definition starts with the S_BGM segment.